junyiwo/Zeus/README.md

 For the **server**,

->> First, download Nginx-1.16.1 and [Nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module), and add the module to Nginx when install the server.
+>> First, download Nginx-1.16.1 and [Nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module), and add the module to Nginx when installing the server.

 >> Second, configure the "nginx.conf" file to enable the live streaming.
 You can take the "nginx.conf" in the "Server" folder as a reference.
 Please modify the IP address in the file.
 >> Third, restart the Nginx server using command "./installation path of Nginx/nginx -s reload"